stanleyhuang16/portfolio2/README.md

 # Portfolio 2
+Second personal website coded from scratch using no frameworks

 Utilized HTML5, CSS3, and JavaScript

-Responsive personal website coded from scratch using no frameworks